JoAnn-git/meditation-api/README.md

 # Meditation API

-A simple RESTful API for tracking meditation sessions.
+A RESTful API for tracking meditation sessions, built with Node.js and Express.

 ## Live Demo